trigger-corp/Forge-Documentation/source/tutorials/weather/tutorial-1.rst

-.. _weather-tutorial-1:
+.. _tutorials-weather-tutorial-1:

 Tutorial Part 1
 ================

 In this tutorial, we will step through building a basic weather app using the Forge tools.

 This section of the tutorial will guide you through setting up the display, creating internal data representation, and doing some basic debugging using logging.

-The code in this tutorial is platform agnostic, but different configuration steps are be necessary for Chrome and Android.
+You have the option of creating either mobile (native iOS, native Android and website) output or Chrome browser-plugin output.
+The code is platform agnostic, but different configuration steps are necessary for mobile and Chrome.

-The parts that are specific to a platform will be marked with **(Chrome Only)** or **(Android Only)**
+The parts that are specific to a platform will be marked with **(Mobile Only)** or **(Chrome Only)**.

 .. contents::
    :backlinks: none